Adding more rules and human effort (law) to our lives actually makes sin worse:

 - It made the rich young ruler sad and unable to be saved (Matthew 19:16-30).

-- PS: nobody is really obeying Christ anyway – we don’t sell all our stuff to the poor and we are not cutting off eye/hand that sins, and we are not “perfect” as the Father.
+- PS: nobody is really obeying Christ anyway – we don’t sell all our stuff to the poor and we are not cutting off eye/hand that sins, and we are not trying to be “perfect” in behavior as the Father.
 We don’t truly mean the Lord’s prayer by trying to attain God’s forgiveness by forgiving others.

 Sin is reduced ONLY by hearing the GOSPEL about Christ’s forgiveness of sins!